What is GRC?

 GRC management includes compliance and risk management, corporate policies and procedures, legal matters, finance, human resources, IT, LOBs, and activities up to the actions and responsibilities of the C-suite and board of directors.
 To be more specific:

-This means ensuring, through effective management and policy implementation, that an organization’s activities are aligned in support of its business goals.
+Corporate governance utilizes effective management and policy implementation to ensure that an organization’s activities are aligned in support of its business goals.
 Effective governance requires making sure vital management information reaching executives or managers is complete, accurate, and timely enough to empower proper decision-making.

 It also involves providing control mechanisms, policies, and procedures that allow management decisions to be effectively and systematically executed.